intorust/intorust.com/src/_tutorials/05_Hello_world.markdown

 ---

-This tutorial starts with a "Hello, World!" example and gives a brief tour of some of the essential features in Rust.
+This tutorial starts with a "Hello, World!" example and gives a brief tour of some of the basic syntax in Rust, such as creating functions and declaring variables.